 To give a sense of what type of startups the Vatican accelerator is looking for, you can check out the Laudato Si’ Challenge Facebook page.

-These highlighted startups include PROTRASH — social enterprise, dedicated to optimizing the recycling industry in Mexico and empowering women in low-income communities; and Scooterino — which aims to get rid of congestion one scooter at a time.
+These highlighted startups include PROTRASH — a social enterprise, dedicated to optimizing the recycling industry in Mexico and empowering women in low-income communities; and Scooterino — which aims to get rid of congestion one scooter at a time.

 To be a fit for the Laudato Si’ Challenge, your business will ideally have some traction but will probably be pre Series-A stage.
 You don’t need to consider yourself a social entrepreneur or social impact organization as long as you are working in one of the seven areas above.